botsofprey/Freight-Frenzy/README.md

  * Blocks Changes
      - Uses updated Google Blockly software to allow users to edit their op modes on Apple iOS devices (including iPad and iPhone).
      - Improvement in Blocks tool to handle corrupt op mode files.
-     - Autonomous op modes should no longer get switched back to tele-op after re-opening them to be edited.
+     - OpModes.Autonomous op modes should no longer get switched back to tele-op after re-opening them to be edited.
      - The system can now detect type mismatches during runtime and alert the user with a message on the Driver Station.
  * Updated javadoc documentation for setPower() method to reflect correct range of values (-1 to +1).
  * Modified VuforiaLocalizerImpl to allow for user rendering of frames